-Ms. Shikany provided detailed explanation of NIPSCO's basis of accounting required by the Commission, including the level of detail the USofA require of NIPSCO to maintain its plant records, guidance on the level of detail required when recording additions and retirements, and guidance on how to account for retirements.
-She testified that in accordance with USofA guidance, NIPSCO credited Utility Plant in Service and debited Account 108, Accumulated Provision for Depreciation of Electric Utility Plant in amounts equal to the original cost of the asset, which results in no change in the net book value of rate base.
+Ms. Shikany explained NIPSCO's basis of accounting required by the Commission, including the level of detail the Uniform System of Accounts requires of NIPSCO to maintain its plant records, guidance on the level of detail required when recording additions and retirements, and guidance on how to account for retirements.
+She testified that in accordance with Uniform System of Accounts guidance, NIPSCO credited Utility Plant in Service and debited Account 108, Accumulated Provision for Depreciation of Electric Utility Plant in amounts equal to the original cost of the asset, which results in no change in the net book value of rate base.
 She stated that this resulted in a debit balance in accumulated depreciation of \$102,923,994 and \$142,329,364, for Unit 7 and 8 respectively, which represents the estimated remaining net book value at the date of the physical retirement.
-Ms. Shikany noted that the USofA do not offer any alternatives to this methodology.
-She stated that the USofA provide further instructions on Depreciation Accounting and that NIPSCO utilized the composite method referenced in those instructions.
+Ms. Shikany noted that the Uniform System of Accounts does not offer any alternatives to this methodology.
+She stated that the Uniform System of Accounts provides further instructions on Depreciation Accounting and that NIPSCO utilized the composite method referenced in those instructions.
 She testified that consistent with past requests and Commission rulings, NIPSCO is seeking approval of depreciation rates on a FERC account-by-account basis, not by a FERC account-by-account-by-generating station basis.

 Ms. Shikany stated that an extraordinary retirement occurs only if the Commission, by order, directs that upon retirement the remaining net book value be recorded as a regulatory asset.
-She explained that NIPSCO is seeking Commission approval to treat the retirements of Schahfer and Michigan City generating stations as extraordinary stating that NIPSCO is seeking approval well in advance of these retirements to (1) establish a regulatory asset in an amount equal to the remaining future accruals at the date of retirement, (2) defer regulatory recovery of these amounts through 2030, and (3) include this regulatory asset in NIPSCO's calculation of rate base in subsequent base rate proceedings.
+She explained that NIPSCO is seeking Commission approval to treat the retirements of Schahfer and Michigan City generating stations as extraordinary and that NIPSCO is seeking approval well in advance of these retirements to: (1) establish a regulatory asset in an amount equal to the remaining future accruals at the date of retirement; (2) defer regulatory recovery of these amounts through 2030; and (3) include this regulatory asset in NIPSCO's calculation of rate base in subsequent base rate proceedings.

 D. Mr. Scott.
-Mr. Scott responded to opposition to the pro forma labor and benefits that NIPSCO presented in its case-in-chief by Messrs.
-Eckert and Gorman.
-He noted that in the event that vacancies are not filled, or these vacancies are filled, but other vacancies arise there will not necessarily be a corresponding decrease in labor cost because the work must still be done and is often filled by overtime or outside contractors.
+Mr. Scott responded to opposition to the pro forma labor and benefits that NIPSCO presented in its case-in-chief by Mr. Eckert and Mr. Gorman.
+He noted that in the event that vacancies are not filled, or these vacancies are filled, but other vacancies arise, there will not necessarily be a corresponding decrease in labor cost because the work must still be done and is often filled by overtime or outside contractors.

-In response to the proposed adjustment to benefits expense, Mr. Scott testified that NIPSCO's budget in actuality understates the total benefits expense because the budget is built from the actual headcount as reported in the actuarial reports.
-In theory, NIPSCO should have built the budget based upon a benefits-per-employee calculation, but did not.
-Instead, it is based upon the actual headcount at a particular point.
-Thus, adjusting labor benefits for vacancies, is already factored into the budget numbers.
+In response to the proposed adjustment to benefits expense, Mr. Scott testified that NIPSCO's budget in actuality understates the total benefits expense.
+He stated that in theory, NIPSCO should have built the budget based upon a benefits-per-employee calculation, but instead, it is based upon the actual headcount as reported in the actuarial reports.
+As such, adjusting labor benefits for vacancies has already been factored into the budget numbers.